cpt8c8/OO-Language-Comparison/README.md

 #### Does the language have features for handling null/nil references?
 ##### Kotlin
-Many of Kotlin's features were created with prevnting danger that could occur from null references in mind.
+Many of Kotlin's features were created with preventing danger that could occur from null references in mind.
 This includes the fact that both variables and collections can be "nullable" by placing a ? after the type.
 This means they are allowed to hold null values.
 If a non-nullable variable is set to null, it will cause a compilation error.
 In addition, Kotlin has "Null Safety" as mentioned in the Unique Features section.
 To reiterate, by using its simple ? operator, it first checks the value to see if it is null or not.
 If it’s not null then only then it will perform the next operation.
 It is used as shown.
 ```kotlin
 val str:String? = "name"
 ```